compulim/generator-azure-web-app/README.md

 ### Run development server

-Run `npm run hostdev`, the development server will listen to 80 and available at [http://localhost/](http://localhost/).
+Run `npm run hostdev`, the development server will listen to port 80 and available at [http://localhost/](http://localhost/).

 ### Develop your site